Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 After the machine is defeated, 9 draws a circle (again, very symbolic of witchcraft) and uses it to release the trapped spirits of the other dolls.
 The souls lift into the sky, leaving 9, 7, 3 and 4 alone on a desolate planet.

-Most people who follow the Law of Attraction believe that the Universe is the “god” the religions worship.
+Most people who follow a spiritual path believe that the Universe is the “god” the religions worship.
 It is often referred to as the Source because it is the source our souls came from and to which we return.

 Number 6 (Crispin Glover) even says in the film that the dolls must return “to the source” when referring to the scientist, from which their souls came.
 This is a reference to the real Source.